---

 ## Free vs. Paid: Which Tier Do You Actually Need?

-Most readers don't need a subscription.
-The honest answer depends on application volume, ATS exposure, and how comfortable you are writing prompts.
+The honest answer depends on three things: your application volume, your ATS exposure, and how comfortable you are writing prompts.
+That's it.

 ## AI Cover Letters for Startup Jobs: What's Different